-Introducing Navy: A History of Artistic Blues
+Getting to Know Navy: A History of Artistic Blues

-Meet our newest hue: Navy.
-There are plenty of reasons why we had blue on the mind when deciding the next color for our Bedding Collection.
 Navy is a bit of a chameleon.
 It can be sophisticated and serene or dark and dramatic.
 It plays well with other colors, whether mixed with neutrals and earth tones or accented with an electric pop of pink.
 Navy conjures images of crisp nautical uniforms…and broken-in jeans.
 It can feel preppy and traditional or sexy and modern.

 Navy blue – originally dubbed “marine blue” – burst on the scene in the 19th century after being adopted by the British Royal Navy for its officers’ kits, but blue’s been big for much longer than that.
 It seems only natural that the color of the sea and sky is a source of wonder and endless fascination for mankind.
 And it’s no surprise that blue has also been a significant color in art, with the blues showing up everywhere from ancient Mayan temples to Ming dynasty vases.